-One of the latest techniques being used by physical therapy services in Wayne and Ardmore, PA is the Graston Technique and other instrument assistive devices.
+One of the latest techniques being used by physical therapy services in Wayne, PA is the Graston Technique and other instrument assistive devices.
 Physical therapists must receive several hours of special training and become licensed to practice this innovative treatment method.
 People who suffer from chronic pain and stiffness are finding the treatment method extremely effective at helping them to manage their discomfort.
 The technique uses manual manipulation of the musculoskeletal system with several small, handheld tools to provide relief.

 Basic elements of the Graston Technique

 A physical therapist who specializes in the Graston Technique has been trained in the use of six specific tools that are patented for use with the treatment.
 The tools are used to move soft tissues throughout the body.
 Each tool has a specific purpose and works to free the body of any restrictions within the fascia that lead to stiffness, inflammation and chronic pain.
 In order for a physical therapist to be able to use the patented tools associated with the Graston Technique, they must be trained and complete a licensing program that verifies they understand how each implement is designed to work.